Daffy Duck: More recent years

 Daffy appeared in the 2015 DTV movie Looney Tunes: Rabbits Run.

 Daffy appears in the Cartoon Network series New Looney Tunes where he is voiced by Dee Bradley Baker.
 Daffy is often paired with Porky where Daffy will annoy and bedevil the pig, though occasionally Porky one ups Daffy.

 Daffy appears in Looney Tunes Cartoons, where he is voiced by Eric Bauza.

 Daffy appears in the preschool series Bugs Bunny Builders which currently airs on Cartoon Network's Cartoonito block and HBO Max.
 Eric Bauza reprises his role.

-Daffy stars alongside Porky Pig in The Day the Earth Blew Up: A Looney Tunes Movie, both being voiced by Eric Bauza.
+Daffy stars alongside Porky Pig in The Day the Earth Blew Up, both being voiced by Eric Bauza.
 Here, as the duo try to save their childhood home, Daffy stumbles upon an alien mind-control plot, determined to stop it alongside Porky and Petunia Pig.

+Daffy makes a minor supporting role in Coyote vs. Acme, once again voiced by Eric Bauza.
+In the film, Daffy was a former Acme employee who tested products for cartoons.
+However, when Foghorn Leghorn took over and launched Project Sisyphus, a project to use cartoons as test subjects to invent human products, Daffy was driven insane by the tests and was confined to the St. Looney's Asylum.

+In April 2026, it was announced that a new theatrical Daffy animated short called Daffy Season, which is about Elmer Fudd being obsessed with soccer, would premiere at the 2026 Annecy Festival, making it the first theatrical short starring Daffy Duck since Daffy's Rhapsody.
+The film is directed by Todd Wilderman and Hamish Grieve.